Tabas: Climate

+Economy

 Agricultural products

-ُThe agricultural products of this desert city are very significant.
+The agricultural products of this desert city are very significant.
 Products such as: oranges, pistachios, dates, persimmons, summer fruits and daffodils; Also, tea bread, chickpea bread, and jams that are prepared from agricultural products, such as: spring orange jam, balang jam, orange peel jam, and Tabas mountain and local liqueurs.

 Mines

 Tabas has some of the richest coal mines of Iran.

+The 2024 Tabas coal mine explosion in the Tabas Parvadeh 5 Mine claimed at least 51 lives.